Businesses react to ruling against Biden vaccine mandate

 The Biden administration argues that nothing in federal law prevents private businesses from imposing their own vaccine requirements.
 However, companies could run into state bans on vaccine mandates in Republican-controlled states.
 And relatively few businesses enacted their own rules ahead of the Occupational Safety and Health Administration requirement, raising doubt that there will be rush for them now.

 In legal terms, the Supreme Court’s conservative majority said the OSHA lacked authority to impose such a mandate on big companies.
-The court, however, let stand a vaccination requirement for most health-care workers.
+The court, however, let stand a vaccination requirement for most health care workers.

 The National Retail Federation, the nation’s largest retail trade organization and one of the groups that challenged the OSHA action, called the court’s decision “a significant victory for employers.”
 It complained that OSHA acted without first allowing public comments, although administration officials met with many business and labor groups before issuing the rule.